MjBordalo/hgco/docs/VirtualNetworkComputing_VNC.md

 ### Enabling on Pi - Server
 https://www.raspberrypi.org/documentation/remote-access/vnc/
 ### Install client:
-on linux download the file from the site
+on linux download the file from the site: https://www.realvnc.com/en/connect/download/viewer/linux/

 in case of resolutions problems edit ```/boot/config.txt``` and enabled\uncomment these configs: